DaveNganga/cis421_Fall2022/output.md

 ### 10. Mus1c \| 300 points

-> Begins by downloading lyrics to a song using wget.
+> The prompt says theres a song.
 The hint here is:
 > Do you think you can master rockstar?
 >
 > ![Graphical user interface, text, application, Teams Description